Microsoft Intune App Management: Ultimate MEM Tour Part 2

 But what are these profiles for?

 Unlike Android, you can’t install just any app on iOS devices.
 The app must be signed by Apple.
 When running apps on iOS devices, various checks are performed such as installation file integrity and enforcing features from the provisioning profile.
 However, if your company self develops apps and does not want to make them publicly available in the public app store, you can distribute them via an IPA file.
-Provisioning profiles helps to ensure that these apps are trusted even if they are not signed by apple.
+Provisioning profiles help to ensure that these apps are trusted even if they are not signed by Apple.

 S mode supplemental policies